-A quantum detector couples to the system it measures such that their respective quantum states become correlated during the measurement process.
-In turn, reading out the state of the detector collapses the system towards the outcome of the measurement, in a process known as backaction [10].
-An ideal detector operates close to the quantum limit [11, 12], where the backaction it imparts is equal to the rate of information gain about the system's state [13-19].
-The interplay between quantum detectors and coherent processes in quantum systems is an active field of research, which touches upon the foundations of quantum mechanics.
-Its broad set of achievements include weak values [20]. quantum feedback circuits [12, 21], high-precision amplifiers [22], quantum state discrimination [23] and stabilization [12], as well as detector-assisted transport [24, 25].
-The latter implies that quantum systems, that are coupled to particle-reservoirs, always experience additional many-body energy-exchange channels of backaction beyond those considered in an ideal detector.
+[†]Present address: Center for Emergent Matter Science, RIKEN, 2-1 Hirosawa, Wako-shi, Saitama 351-0198, Japan quantum system, the combined out-of-equilibrium dynamics of the system-detector evolution is an active field of research, which touches upon the foundations of quantum mechanics.
+Its broad set of achievements include weak values [25], quantum feedback circuits [16,26], high-precision amplifiers [27], quantum state discrimination [28] and stabilization [16], as well as detector-assisted transport [24,29-31].
+The latter implies that quantum systems, which are coupled to particle reservoirs, always experience additional many-body energyexchange channels of backaction beyond those considered in an ideal detector.